Where is your office located?

 Do I check in or knock on your door when I get there?

-No. We don’t have a receptionist, and I might be in session with another client.
 Please have a seat in the lobby.
-I’ll come out and meet you at your appointment time.
+I’ll come out and meet you at our appointment time.

 What information will you need from me at first?